 Write a personal, true story about an experience, person or place that defines your Vermont.
 The best stories will be submitted to Vermont Life magazine and, if accepted, you will receive an offer of payment and be scheduled for publication.
 Word count: 300-750 words.

 Young Writers Project is proud to share with you the Community Leaders of this site, youngwritersproject.org.

-These artists have been selected because of the energy and effort they put into this community, the quality of their work, the quality and quantity of their commenting and their expertise.
+These writers and artists have been selected because of the energy and effort they put into this community, the quality of their work, the quality and quantity of their commenting and their expertise.
 Most are long-time members.
-While we don't identify them by their real names, many of you may, by this time, know who they are and where they come from, but even if you don't know that, you know their work.
-They hail from around the U.S. and beyond.
+While we don't identify them by their real names, many of you may, by this time, know who they are -- and you know their work.

 Commenting -- or exchanging feedback -- is an important part of the Young Writers Project community.
 This is where you can learn the strengths and flaws of your work or where you can get, simply, some affirmation.
 The exchange of feedback builds community and, frankly, it's a motivation for you.
 We all like to get a little feedback; it helps us keep going.
 HINT: You are more likely to get a comment if you give a comment to someone else on their post.